yaairfernando/finance-tracker/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a> -->

-  <h3 align="center">:gem: Dribble With Ruby :gem:</h3>
+  <h3 align="center">Finance Tracker Application</h3>

   <p align="center">
-    This is a ruby and rails project that covers a clone of Dribble, including some of the application features as well as a clean style.
+    This is a ruby and rails project that covers a Finance Tracker Application where you'll find a authentication system, users can sign up, edit their profile also users can track stocks, up to 10 per user.
+Their profile page will display all the stocks they are tracking with their current price.
+    Users can search for stocks, add and remove stocks from their portfolio.
+    Users can look for friends, or other users of the app, by name or email.
+    Users can view the portfolio of stocks their friends are tracking for investing ideas.
+    The application also includes a responsive style.
     <br />
-    <a href="https://github.com/YairFernando67/Dribble_App"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/YairFernando67/finance-tracker"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/YairFernando67/Dribble_App/issues">Report Bug</a>
+    <a href="https://github.com/YairFernando67/finance-tracker/issues">Report Bug</a>
     ·
   </p>
 </p>